-In 2018, the Central Park Neighborhood Improvement Association (NIA) again applied to the City of Topeka for Stages of Resources Targeting (SORT) funding.
+In 2018, the Central Park NIA again applied to the City of Topeka for SORT funding.
 In October of 2018, the Topeka City Council approved Central Park to receive planning assistance and implementation funding.

-In the spring and summer of 2019, the NIA and Planning staff were able to collaborate on finalizing a neighborhood plan that comprehensively addresses land use, housing, safety, infrastructure, neighborhood character, and provides an overarching vision and goals for the neighborhood.
+In the spring and summer of 2019, the NIA and planning staff were able to collaborate on finalizing a neighborhood plan that comprehensively addresses land use, housing, safety, infrastructure, neighborhood character, and provides an overarching vision and goals for the neighborhood.
 The purpose of this document is to build upon the 1998 and 2008 neighborhood plans by analyzing neighborhood trends and providing long-range guidance and direction to the City, its agencies, residents, and private/public interest for the future conservation and revitalization of the Central Park Neighborhood.
-The Plan is intended to be a comprehensive, cohesive, and coordinated approach to address issues throughout Central Park.
+The plan is intended to be a comprehensive, cohesive, and coordinated approach to address issues throughout Central Park.